sole/rtcamera/docs/Walkthrough.md

 #### Be minimal

 Keeping in line with our goal of being nice to less powerful devices, I avoided as much as possible the use of big libraries.
-This slightly scared me initially, as I was quite used to rely on Three.js for all my WebGL needs, but as they say, you don't learn if you don't get out of your comfort zone.
+This slightly scared me initially, as I was quite used to rely on [Three.js](http://threejs.org) for all my WebGL needs, but as they say, you don't learn if you don't get out of your comfort zone.

 So I rolled up my sleeves and whipped out something that would use almost raw WebGL.
 Since I had experience on OpenGL and OpenGL ES, it wasn't too complicated, just a little bit tedious, because Three.js abstracts all the concepts in a very nice and friendly manner.
 In exchange, I got a minimal [Renderer](../js/Renderer.js) that sets up a WebGL context, loaded a series of ImageEffects containing shaders, accepted any HTML element as input, and drawn it into a rectangle using the active effect.
 That's all it does.
-No SceneGraphs, nor Geometry abstractions, nor utils or anything else.
+No Scene Graphs, nor Geometry abstractions, or anything else.
 It's intentionally limited in nature, because we don't need anything else for this app.

 ## The future